Bullitt Foundation Grant Program

 Location of residency: Canada, United StatesView website Save Need help writing this grant?

 The Bullitt Foundation believes that positive environmental impact begins with innovation and partnership.
-With grant making focused on the Pacific Northwest Emerald Corridor – specifically, the region stretching from Portland, Oregon to Vancouver, British Columbia (bordered by the Cascades on the east) – the Foundation funds projects in five main program areas:
+With grant making focused on the Pacific Northwest Emerald Corridor – specifically, the region stretching from Portland, Oregon to Vancouver, British Columbia (bordered by the Cascades on the east) – the Foundation funds projects in these main program areas.

 Regional Ecosystem Health